Types of Equipment

 - Able to demonstrate his or her ability to understand the nature and use of the equipment for the purpose of sending or receiving messages through the telephone system

 - Make less than 250 percent of the Federal Poverty level for the current year.
 Your annual family income must be included.
-To find out more about how your household income level compares, view our 2021 Income Guidelines.
+To find out more about how your household income level compares, view our Current Income Eligibility Guidelines.

 - If the applicant is under the age of 18, a parent or legal guardian must sign and assume responsibility for the equipment.
 Emancipated minors are considered adults for this application.